-Each of these strategies focuses on a different facet of stress – stress in our environment, stressful situations, relationships, self-care, and mindset.
-I recommend starting with small changes and choosing just one strategy each week, until gradually you’ve created new habits and environmental changes to improve your overall stress level.
+Here are 5 strategies my partner and I take to minimize stressors in our lives.
+Each one focuses on a different facet — stress in our environment, stressful situations, relationships, self-care, and mindset.
+I recommend starting with small changes and choosing just one strategy each week, until gradually you create new habits and environmental changes to improve your overall stress level.

-Now that we’ve printed our workbooks and are ready to follow along, let’s get started.
+Now that we printed our workbooks and are ready to follow along, let’s get started.

 How to Find Stress Relief: